pyriemann.clustering.Kmeans

 class pyriemann.clustering.Kmeans(n_clusters=2, max_iter=100, metric='riemann', random_state=None, init='random', n_init=10, n_jobs=1, tol=0.0001)

-Clustering by k-means with SPD matrices as inputs.
+Clustering by k-means with SPD/HPD matrices as inputs.

 Number of clusters.